Morgan Hentz: Professional clubs

+U.S. National Team

 Hentz was invited to play on the U.S. national team in 2020, but the COVID-19 pandemic shut down training.
 In May 2022, Hentz made her national team playing debut when she was named to the 25-player roster for the 2022 FIVB Volleyball Nations League tournament.
 In her first match, a win vs. the Dominican Republic, she had a team-leading 15 digs and 10 excellent receptions.